-The 23rd International Meshing Roundtable solicits both full papers and research notes.
+The 24th International Meshing Roundtable solicits both full papers and research notes.
 The lists of topics for full papers and research notes are the same.
 As a rule, authors should not submit a full paper and a research note on the same topic in the same year.
 However, they may submit a research note in one year and submit a full paper the following year on the same topic.

 Deadlines are all 11:59 pm Mountain Daylight Time (UTC-6 hours)

-Paper Acceptance Notification: July 21, 2014
+Initial Paper Acceptance Notification: July 13, 2015

-Research Notes Submission Deadline: July 31, 2014
+Research Notes Submission Deadline: September 1, 2015

-Research Notes Notification: August 13, 2014
+Research Notes Notification: September 8, 2015